zackexplosion/ng-infinite-scroll/README.md

 # zackexplosion-ng-infinite-scroll

 An angualrjs infinite scrolling.
-Trigger loading more content on scrolling to bottom.
+Trigger event on scrolling to bottom.

 ## DEMO